 Tip #3: Get adequate sleep.
 This will support your hormones that control your metabolism, hunger, and satiety.

 You can stay healthy and happy during the holiday season.
 Wellness is not about perfection; it's about making conscious decisions to better your state of wellbeing.
 Wellness 360 works to educate you and support your individual health needs.
-We use our physical therapy background to provide you with evidence-based exercises and education for your optimum health.
+We offer physical therapy, massage therapy, and group fitness classes to help personalize your wellness routine.
+We use our healthcare background to provide you with evidence-based exercises and education for your optimum health.
 We aim to manage, prevent, or reverse your disease diagnosis through exercise and lifestyle modifications.
 You can learn more through www.wellness360fitness.com.
 Until then, have a safe and healthy holiday season!